lynaghk/zmq-async/README.markdown

 ## Quick start

-Since core.async isn't available on Maven, this library is not yet available on Clojars.
-Install core.async to your local machine, then open up a REPL manually.
+This library is not yet available on Clojars; clone the repo to your local machine and open up a REPL manually.
+Your system should have ZeroMQ 3.2 installed:

+    brew install zeromq

+or

+    apt-get install libzmq3

 ```clojure
 (require '[zmq-async.core :refer [request-socket reply-socket]])